 - Foundation Maps: (In-library use at Chester County Library desktops only.
 Desktop computer access only.)
 The Foundation Center's interactive mapping tool.
 Display grantmaker, grant recipient, and grants data using maps, charts, and lists.

-- Gale Virtual Reference Library: Power Library Collection: A collection of reference titles in the arts, biography, business, education, environment, general reference, history, literature, medicine, nation and world, science, and the social sciences.
+- Gale Virtual Reference Library (POWER Library): A collection of reference titles in the arts, biography, business, education, environment, general reference, history, literature, medicine, nation and world, science, and the social sciences.

-- Gale Virtual Reference Library: Chester County Library Collection: A collection of reference titles in the arts, biography, business, education, environment, general reference, history, literature, medicine, nation and world, science, and the social sciences.
-Includes Business Plans Handbook Series (volumes 1-33).
+- Gale Virtual Reference Library (Chester County Library): A collection of reference titles in the arts, biography, business, education, environment, general reference, history, literature, medicine, nation and world, science, and the social sciences.
+Includes the Business Plans Handbook series.

-- General OneFile: Explore this general-interest periodical resource offering nearly more than 15,000 titles with more than 8,800 in full text.
+- General OneFile (POWER Library): Explore this general-interest periodical resource offering nearly more than 15,000 titles with more than 8,800 in full text.
 With millions of articles available in PDF and HTML full-text, the collection is also supplemented by reference, newspaper, and audio content.

 - HeritageQuest: Genealogy and local history resources including periodical articles.

-- Kids InfoBits: Elementary students in kindergarten through grade five will find age-appropriate content covering a broad range of educational topics such as animals, arts, geography, health, literature, people, social studies, technology, etc. Kids InfoBits includes full-text proprietary content from Blackbirch Press®, U-X-L, KidHaven Press™, and more!
+- Kids InfoBits (POWER Library): Elementary students in kindergarten through grade five will find age-appropriate content covering a broad range of educational topics such as animals, arts, geography, health, literature, people, social studies, technology, etc. Kids InfoBits includes full-text proprietary content from Blackbirch Press®, U-X-L, KidHaven Press™, and more!
 Content is continuously updated and provides interesting and important facts with connections to current and past events.

 - Mango Languages: Mango is the fast, easy, and most effective way to learn to speak a foreign language.

 - MasterFile Premier Provides subject overviews, full text for magazine articles (including Consumer Reports Magazine and Consumer Reports Buying Guides), an image collection and AP clips.
 Excellent resource for student research and classroom instruction.
 Information is rich, reliable, and easy-to-use.

-- New York Times Includes articles from the New York Times from 1981 to the present, and an archive from 1851-1922.
+- New York Times: Includes articles from the New York Times from 1981 to the present, and an archive from 1851-1922.
 To access within a library, create a free account on nytimes.com and log in with your email address and password.
 Use the link above when in the library or using the library's wifi network.
 Use the Remote Access link below if you are not on the library wifi.